Variational certification of quantum devices: Final remarks

 \section{Final remarks}

 As suggested in \cite{cerezo2020variational}, variational quantum fidelity estimation can be naturally used to compute the distance between quantum operations and thus provide means for the certification of quantum devices.
 Following this direction, we have proposed a method for certifying quantum devices which is aimed to be used on near-term intermediate-scale quantum computers.
 The proposed scheme is particularly suitable for the cases when one needs to provide a convincing argument supporting their claim concerning some quantum mechanical device, and the certified quantum device operates on a relatively small number of qubits.
-This is exactly the case for the NISQ generations of quantum devices, which makes the presented approach especially appealing in this scenario.
+This is exactly the case for the NISQ generation of quantum devices, which makes the presented approach especially appealing in this scenario.

 The benefits and features of the VQFE certification procedure are related to the very principles of VQE computing paradigm~\cite{moll2018quantum}.
 In particular, VQE is one of the main candidates for exploiting the advantage offered by early quantum devices.
-At the same time, VQE is by design suitable for harnessing the strengths of a given architecture.
-For example, if some gates or quantum operations may be performed with higher fidelity, then by utilizing proper ansatz, VQE can benefit from this fact.
+At the same time, VQE is, by design, suitable for harnessing the strengths of a given architecture.
+For example, if some gates or quantum operations may be performed with higher fidelity then by utilizing proper ansatz, VQE can benefit from this fact.
 At the same time, VQE is able to suppress some kinds of quantum errors~\cite{mcclean2016theory}, which makes it especially attractive for NISQ devices.
+Meanwhile, from the noisy simulation of the certification we can infer that the effect of amplitude damping noise is far more prominent than the depolarizing and random X noise when the noise amplitude is more than $0.1$.

-The main weaknesses of the approach presented in this work is that both procedures require the standard device to be available and it has to be confirmed as operating in accordance to the specification.
+The main weakness of the approach presented in this work is that both procedures require the standard device to be available and it has to be confirmed as operating in accordance to the specification.
 Thus, one needs some other form of the certification in order to construct the standard device.
 However, the proposed procedures enable the fast certification based on the quantum resources.
 Even if the certification of the device used as the standard one is expensive in terms of computational resources, the quantum mechanical approach to the certification makes the certification of next devices significantly cheaper.